NYCOpportunity/growingupnyc-patterns/src/components/language-switcher/language-switcher.md

+**Source:** `src/components/language-switcher/language-switcher`

-The Language Switcher component allows visitors to choose the language in which they navigate the application.
-On Growing Up NYC, the list of available languages are defined by using the WordPress plugin, WPML.
+The Language Switcher component allows users to toggle the language of the page.